On The Convergence of Euler Discretization of Finite-Time Convergent Gradient Flows: Numerical Experiments

-We test the proposed algorithms to train the same VGG16 CNN model with cross entropy loss on the SVHN dataset.
-We divided the dataset into a training set of $70$ batches with $1000$ images each, and a test set of $10$ of $1000$ images each, and ran $20$ epochs of training over all the training batches.
-We tested the Nesterov-like discretization of $q$-RGF ($c=1,\;q=3,\;\eta=0.04,\;\mu=0.09$), and the Nesterov-like discretization of $q$-SGF ($c=10^{-3},\;q=11,\;\eta=0.04,\;\mu=0.09$) against Nesterov's Nesterov accelerated gradient descent (GD), and Adam\footnote{ We also tested Adaptive gradient (AdaGrad), per-dimension learning rate method for gradient descent (AdaDelta), and Root Mean Square Propagation (RMSprop).
-However, since their performance was not competitive we decided not to report the plots to avoid overloading the figures.}.
-Note from Figures \ref{fig:firstorder1-SVHN}, \ref{fig:firstorder1-SVHN-cpu} it is clear that RGF and SGF give a good performance in terms of convergence speed, and final test performance $93\%$.
-We can also observe in Figure \ref{fig:firstorder1-SVHN-cpu} that SGF, RGF are faster than GD, and all three methods are faster (in average $41\;min$ for GD, $58\;min$ for SGF, $75\;min$ for RGF) than Adam as expected since it is an adaptive scheme with more computation steps (see our discussion of Adam in Section \ref{cifar10}).
+We report here the results of experiments using deep neural network training on the SVHN dataset\footnote{http://ufldl.stanford.edu/housenumbers/}~\cite{yuval2011reading} in Figure~\ref{fig:gpu-euler-VGG16-SVHN} and Figure~\ref{fig::gpu-euler-VGG16-SVHN-gputime}.
+Here the experiment is run on a Titan X NVIDIA GPU with 12GB memory, and we use the PyTorch platform to conduct all tests.
+The results are reported below.

-More numerical results on MNIST, and on SVHN using Euler and Runge-Kutta descretization, showing similar qualitative results, can be found in Appendix \ref{appendix-numerical-results}.
+We tested the performance of Euler discretization of the proposed flows against Adam, and GD algorithms.
+We chose to train the VGG16 CNN model with cross-entropy loss.
+We divided the dataset into a training set of $74$ batches with $1000$ images each, and a test set of $27$ batches of $1000$ images each, and ran $20$ epochs of training over all the training batches.
+We tested Euler discretization of $q$-RGF ($c=1,\;q=2.1,\;\eta=0.04\;$), and Euler discretization of $q$-SGF ($c=10^{-3},\;q=2.1,\;\eta=0.04\;$) against GD ($\eta=0.1$) and Adam.
+In Figures \ref{fig:gpu-euler-VGG16-SVHN} and \ref{fig::gpu-euler-VGG16-SVHN-gputime}, we can see that both algorithms, Euler $q$-RGF and Euler $q$-SGF, converge faster than GD and Adam for these tests, and reach the same performance on the test set.